 Thank you for your support.

-What exciting things have we been up to during terms 3 and 4?
+What exciting things have we been up to during terms 4 & 5?

-We have started the year continuing to work hard on our presentation and speed.
+We are continuing to work hard on our presentation and speed.
 Our progress in these two aspects can be seen in our books and on our classroom walls.
 More and more children are getting closer to earning pen licenses too.
-Some may even earn their Fountain Diplomas in Year 4!
+One person has even achieved his fountain diploma in year 4.

 In Maths, we’re continuing to grow in confidence at working with larger numbers and have solved a wide range of problems using numbers, shapes and measures.
-Coordinates are great fun!
+Coordinates and data handling are great fun!

 In Science, we’ve had fun exploring electrical circuits, helping MI5 to design switches for different purposes.
-Now, we’re moving onto a unit all about sound, which will sure,y involve more interesting experiments.
+Now, we’re moving onto a unit all about sound, which will surely involve more interesting experiments.

 On Friday mornings we are really fortunate to be receiving brass instrument lessons from both Miss Raby and a specialist teacher.
-Our Christmas concert was a great success, so now we’re looking forward to our next one.
+Our Christmas and Easter concerts were a great success, so now we’re looking forward to our next one.